AkiKurisu/VirtualHuman-Unity/README.md

 ## Environment configuration (non-Unity)
 1. KoboldAI-KoboldCPP https://github.com/LostRuins/koboldcpp
-(If you don’t need to run the language model locally, you don’t need to use ChatGPT)
+(No need for this if you don't want to run the language model locally such as using ChatGPT or only using VITS)
 2. VITS Simple API https://github.com/Artrajz/vits-simple-api

 ## How to use